Fine artists create original and thought-provoking work, which may be aesthetically pleasing, shocking, or disruptive, through a variety of media

 Fine art can be studied in many forms including painting, new media, photography, printmaking and sculpture.

-Fine art graduates can go on to further study in art and design at postgraduate level, completing an MA or MFA (Master of Fine Arts).
-This may help to increase prices for work, although this still largely depends on your talent and skills.
-Search for postgraduate courses in fine art.
+As a fine art graduate, you can go on to study art and design at postgraduate level, completing an MA or MFA (Master of Fine Arts).
+This may result in you being able to charge more for your work, although this still largely depends on your talent and skills.

-- organisation skills and the ability to meet deadlines;
+- good organisational skills and the ability to meet deadlines

-- ability to work independently and with others;
+- the ability to work independently and with others

 - stamina and a willingness to put in long hours.

-Fine artists are usually self-employed.
-They often combine freelance work or practice with another salaried job.
-This is often in schools, adult education colleges, universities, studios, galleries and across the creative industries.
+Fine artists are usually self-employed, often combining freelance work or practice with another salaried job.
+Common employment options include working in schools, adult education colleges, universities, studios, galleries and across the creative industries.

-Another arrangement is to have an agent sell their work on their behalf.
-This may achieve more sales and wider exposure but the agent will take commission on what they sell, which will reduce the fee an artist receives.
+You'll usually sell your work independently or through a gallery.
+Another arrangement is to have an agent sell work on your behalf.
+This may achieve you more sales and wider exposure, but your agent will take commission on what they sell.

 - a-n: The Artists Information Company